Apprenticeships, internships and FÖJ

 • Supporting laboratory and field experiments with aquatic plants and periphyton

-Tasks include daily animal care, feeding and cleaning, as well as laboratory work related to preparing experiments, sampling, processing and treating samples, analysing water and independently conducting other minor laboratory analyses.
-Data acquisition and maintenance as well as preliminary data analyses are also among the tasks to be completed in most of the research teams.
+Tasks include animal care, feeding the fish and cleaning the aquariums, as well as laboratory work such as test preparation, sampling, sample preparation and processing, water analyses and smaller, independent laboratory analyses.
+Data collection and maintenance as well as initial data analyses are also among the tasks in most working groups.
 In the course of the year, the opportunity may also arise to participate in field work for several days.
-In addition, all volunteers are warmly invited to attend scientific lectures and presentations which are held once or twice a week.
+In addition, all FÖJ volunteers are cordially invited to attend scientific lectures and presentations which are held once every (second) week.
 Our volunteers gain insight into:

 • scientific work for career guidance